refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 ## Using the `update` Command

 The `update` command can be used to check and update versions of the Refine packages.
-As it's mentioned in the [Using Runners](#using-runners) section, if you use the runner commands, you'll be notified when there's a new version of a Refine package.
-When notified, you can run the `update` command to update the versions of the Refine packages.
+As mentioned in the [Using Runners](#using-runners) section, using the runner commands notifies you of new Refine package versions, allowing you to run the update command for updates.

 Try to run the following command to check and update the versions of the Refine packages: